nancyjakhar/Audio-Denoising/README.md

 includes different types of speech, such as male and female voices, different languages, and various speaking styles.
 The audio files are in WAV format with a sample rate of 44.1 kHz and 16-bit resolution.
+# Results
+The performance of our algorithm was evaluated through experiments on our own generated audio files and a publicly available dataset from the University of Edinburgh.
+Quantitative evaluation was conducted using Signal-to-Noise Ratio (SNR) as the chosen metric to assess the effectiveness of our algorithm in reducing noise in audio files.
+The results of our experiments showed that our algorithm achieved a significant improvement in SNR compared to the original noisy audio files.
+Table 1 presents the SNR values obtained for our algorithm compared to an existing algorithm in the literature.
+Our algorithm achieved the highest SNR value of 15.54, indicating a substantial reduction in noise and improvement in audio quality.